abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/baseline.md

 ```output
 Hello from Puppet on SUSE ARM64!
 ```

 ### Check Facter Integration
-Run facter to ensure system facts are being collected:
+Run Facter commands to verify that it collects accurate system details like OS and CPU type.
+This ensures Puppet can gather the facts it needs for automation decisions.

 ```console
 facter os